stonecharioteer/blog/pages/mit-6.824-distributed-systems.md

 #### Golang!

-I would *prefer* using Python or Rust to complete this course, but I think learning Golang to push myself would ge a good way to get myself out of this rut and keep my interest.
+I would *prefer* using Python or Rust to complete this course, but I think learning Golang to push myself would be a good way to get myself out of this rut and keep my interest.

 Also, the professor taking this course is [Robert Morris](https://pdos.csail.mit.edu/~rtm/).